tolliv3r/USB_HID_CompositeImplementation/README.md

 3. **Flash:** Upload firmware to the device.
 4. **Run GUI:** Use `EVi_FrontPanel_GUI.py` (requires `hid` and `tkinter`) to test & interact with the device.

-## License

-Proprietary / Internal Project.
-Do not distribute without permission.

 ---

 © 2025 UniWest Inc. All rights reserved.